Nerve Stimulators for Pain: A Complete Guide

 Once it’s activated, the neurostimulator sends continuous electrical pulses to the brain, which helps block the irregular signals causing your symptoms.
 A specialist can program the device from outside the body to adjust the stimulation settings for the best possible results.
 This allows for personalized pain management treatments that can be fine-tuned over time as your needs change, all without needing more surgery.

-Neurological Conditions Addressed by DBS
+Which Neurological Conditions Can DBS Treat?

 DBS is most commonly used to treat movement disorders that have become difficult to manage with medication.
 It has proven highly effective for Parkinson’s disease, helping to reduce tremors, stiffness, and slow movement.
 Another primary application is for essential tremor, a condition that causes uncontrollable shaking and can make daily tasks feel impossible.